arikno/Deutsche-Boerse-dbg-pds/README.md

 # TryDBAG-PDS

-This repository contains examplary use cases for the Deutsche Börse Public Dataset.
+This repository contains a description and examplary use cases for the Deutsche Börse Public Dataset.

 ## Deutsche Börse Public Dataset